 The CBA Section supported the goal in Bill C-24 of clarifying the meaning of "residence" under the Citizenship Act (the Act).
 We recommend the definition in Immigration, Refugees and Citizenship's processing manual CP-5, which would retain discretion to recognize situations where applicants cannot be physically present in Canada for the required time.
 A bright-line physical presence test is administratively efficient, but should not be a barrier to recognizing the "Canadian-ness" of deserving persons who fail to meet the test, particularly due to educational or employment commitments.
-Some examples include permanent residents who receive scholarships to study abroad or who are employed by international transportation companies.
+Some examples include permanent residents who receive scholarships to study abroad, or who are employed by international transportation companies.

-These hard cases suggest that some kind of compromise is needed to allow most cases to be processed efficiently and quickly using the bright-line physical presence test, but that an alternative route be available for exceptional cases where discretion is warranted.
-We recommend amending section 5(4) of the Act to expand the Minister's discretion to grant citizenship in deserving cases.
+These difficult cases suggest that some kind of compromise is needed to allow most cases to be processed efficiently and quickly using the bright-line physical presence test, with an alternative route made available for exceptional cases where discretion is warranted.